Derpercoaster/Policies/README.md

 ### (i) Becoming an admin by discussion with existing admins

 If any community member wishes to become an administrator of Kind Politics, they may discuss that with the existing administrators.
-The existing administrators may choose amongst themselves whether to elevate that member to adminhood.
+The existing administrators will discuss with each other whether or not the member is a good fit as an admin, based on their past behavior in the group.
+Behavior which violates the group guidelines may render someone unfit to become an administrator.

 ### (ii) Becoming an admin by community vote